Sunny with a High Near 88 | SweetwaterNOW

 Today

 Sunny, with a high near 88.
-Breezy, with a south southwest wind 5 to 10 mph becoming west 18 to 23 mph in the afternoon.
-Winds could gust as high as 32 mph.
+Calm wind becoming north northwest 5 to 8 mph in the afternoon.

 Tonight

+Mostly clear, with a low around 57.
+North northwest wind 5 to 7 mph becoming east after midnight.

+Mostly sunny, with a high near 92.
+Light and variable wind becoming west northwest 5 to 10 mph in the afternoon.

-Clear, with a low around 49.
-Breezy, with a southwest wind 19 to 24 mph decreasing to 6 to 11 mph after midnight.
-Winds could gust as high as 33 mph.
+Partly cloudy, with a low around 57.
+West northwest wind 5 to 10 mph becoming east after midnight.
+Winds could gust as high as 20 mph.

+Mostly sunny, with a high near 90.
+Light and variable wind becoming west northwest 8 to 13 mph in the afternoon.
+Winds could gust as high as 24 mph.

 Friday